-Serving your dinner inside a pumpkin or squash makes for a fun fall meal.
-I prefer the flavor of red kuri squash over pumpkin, but any squash can be used.
-I’ve also used this recipe with delicata and acorn squash.
+Serving your dinner inside a squash makes for a hearty winter meal.
+I’ve used this recipe with delicata, acorn or red kuri squash.

 To shorten the cooking time, I bake the squash while I’m making the filling.
 If you are using acorn squash, slice both ends off the squash so it will sit flat for serving.
 Watch the video below to see how I slice off the top, scoop out the seeds, and roast the squash upside down.
 I add some of the cooked squash to my filling, then stuff the squash and bake another 10-15 min.
 You can also cut your squash in half as seen in the photo below.

 This recipe is easy to adapt to ingredients you have at home.
 You can substitute rice for quinoa or add ground beef.
 The fresh rosemary, thyme and sage take this dish to the next level.
 I prefer using lacinato kale, but spinach works well too.
 After the veggies and herbs have cooked, add the cooked squash, cooked quinoa, raw kale, nuts, cranberries and salt.
 Mix together and stuff the squash.
 I don’t cook the greens with the other veggies to maintain the higher nutritional benefits.
 The greens will warm up in the squash as it’s baked for 15 minutes before serving.